 Gene editing-based technologies and therapies in cancer and infectious diseases

-Our main interest is to develop advanced gene editing technologies and adapt them for different lab-related and therapeutic applications.
-The main goal is to establish innovative therapeutic approaches against cancer either by using functional delivery of CRISPR/Cas9 machinery through engineered extracellular vesicles, or by modulating human lymphocyte activation and effector functions to improve lymphocyte-based immunotherapy.
+Our main interest is to develop and adapt advanced gene editing technologies for various laboratory and therapeutic applications.
+The main goal is to establish innovative therapeutic approaches against different diseases, either by functional delivery of gene editing machineries through engineered extracellular vesicles, or by modulation of human lymphocyte activation and effector functions to improve lymphocyte-based immunotherapy.

 Major research project: